Factbox: The Dakota Access Pipeline's long journey

-(Reuters) - The U.S. Army Corps of Engineers on Sunday turned down the request for an easement for the Dakota Access Pipeline to build under the Missouri River, after months of protests from Native American and climate activists.
+(Reuters) - A decision on the Dakota Access Pipeline was delayed further by federal authorities in mid-November as protests continued.

-However, Donald Trump's unexpected win in the U.S. presidential election could mean that victory for Native American and environmental groups could be short-lived, as they have plans to allow more pipeline production.
+In addition, Donald Trump's unexpected win in the U.S. presidential election could overturn a surprising victory by Native American and environmental groups in September to delay the Dakota Access Pipeline.

 The following is a timeline of the project: